changhaowang/Old_website/index.md

 </ol>
 </td></tr></table>
 <h2>About me</h2>
-<p>I am a first-year Ph.D. student at UC Berkeley advised by Distinguished Professor Masayoshi Tomizuka.
-My research interest lies in system control, optimization, and analogy learning with a wide range of application, such as robotic manipulation, autonomous driving, and unmanned aerial vehicles.</p>
+<p>I am a first-year Ph.D. student at UC Berkeley advised by Prof. Masayoshi Tomizuka.
+My research interest lies in the interdisciplinary combination of robotics, optimization, artificial intelligence and control theories with applications to robotic manipulation and motion planning.</p>
 <p>Here is my <a href="pdf/CV_Changhao.pdf">Curriculum Vitae</a>.</p>
 <h2>Education</h2>
 <ul>